Lets Roll

 President George W. Bush had been notified about flight 11, but he too thought it was an accident.
 He proceeded to read a children’s story to a classroom in Sarasota, Florida, then it happened again.
 Around 9:03 am, to the absolute shock and horror of everyone on the ground, United Airlines flight 175 crashed into the south tower of the Twin Towers.
 The President was immediately notified that “A second plane had hit the second tower, America is under attack”.
 That was the moment that defined the rest of the century.
 This was no accident, America was under attack.

 Bush is whisked away to Air Force 1 and flew to an undisclosed location.
-The media was frantic, the people in Manhattan were running away in sheer terror.
+The media was frantic, the people in New York were running away in sheer terror.
 The world was fixed on New York.
 Airspace is shut down and all flights are grounded.
 The NYPD and NYFD were on the scene immediately to help in what I believe is one of the best examples of American bravery I have ever seen.
 Many of these first responders walked into those towers knowing they would never walk out.

-Passengers on United Airlines flight 93 had heard about the attacks in Washington and New York, 93 had been hijacked too, and it was headed for Washington.
+Then it happens a third time.
+At around 9:07, American Airlines flight 77 crashed into the Pentagon building in Washington, DC.
+The Pentagon is the headquarters of the US military.
+Suddenly, Washington was under attack.
+It felt like the world was coming to an end.
+In New York, papers were flying everywhere, and people still trapped in the buildings were faced with the horrific choice, burn to death or jump.
+Many jumped out of the more then 1,000 feet tall buildings live on television.
+Around 9:59 am, the south tower collapsed.
+In just a few seconds, hundreds of people were dead.
+It was absolute chaos.
+Passengers on United Airlines flight 93 had heard about the attacks in Washington and New York, 93 had been hijacked too and it was headed for Washington.
 Instead of letting the terrorists get what they wanted, the passengers of 93 stormed the cockpit and retook the plane, crashing it into a field in southwest Pennsylvania.
 The last communication from that plane was passenger Todd Beamer reciting the Lord’s prayer and the 23rd Psalm before uttering his final words, “Are you ready?
 Ok.
 Let’s roll”.
 The brave actions of the passengers of flight 93 saved another American landmark (Either the White House or the Capitol building) from destruction, but more importantly, it saved countless innocent lives.

-Around 10:28 am, the North Tower of the WTC collapsed, taking its occupants with it.
+Around 10:28 am, the North Tower of the WTC collapsed, taking it’s occupants with it.
 It had survived for 102 minutes.
 The fabric of the country was forever changed, an entire generation of people born after the attacks (including myself) would grow up in an America marked by fear.
 Immediately afterward, people began asking “Who did this?”.
-All signs pointed to a man named Osama bin Laden.
+All signs pointed to a man named Osama Bin Laden.

-Bin Laden was the leader of a fundamental Islamist militant organization known as Al-Qaeda, based out of Afghanistan.
-He was already on the F.B.I.’s most wanted list for his attacks on US embassies in Tanzania and Kenya.
+Bin Laden was the leader of a fundamental Islamist militant organization known as Al Qaeda, based out of Afghanistan.
+He was already on the F.B.I’s most wanted list for his attacks on US embassies in Tanzania and Kenya.
 Despite multiple attempts by previous President Bill Clinton to catch him.
 He was still at large, and now he had attacked the US directly.
 His motives for the horrifying attacks on NYC and Washington were numerous.
 One of them was the presence of US troops in his home country of Saudi Arabia, which he saw as a violation of Islamic law.
 Another was US support of the state of Israel, which he believed did not have the right to exist.
 Whatever the reason, he was now the most wanted man in the world and the hunt was on.

 He was based out of Afghanistan, which was a nation that had been a war zone for around 20 years at that point, the perfect place for a terrorist hideout.
 Afghanistan was run by a similar Islamic fundamentalist group, the Taliban.
 President Bush made it very clear that any country that refused to hand over Bin Laden would be counted as working with him.
-The Taliban refused and on October 8th, the US and its allies invaded Afghanistan with international support.
+The Taliban refused and on October 8th, the US and it’s allies invaded Afghanistan with international support.
 The war on terror had begun.

 The Taliban was quickly taken care of, but after a fierce battle in an Afghan cave system known as Tora Bora, Bin Laden escaped through the caves into Pakistan.
 The US had failed to catch him, and now they were stuck in a country with no government.
-10 years later on May 2nd, 2011, Bin Laden was killed by US Navy SEALs at his compound in Abbottabad, Pakistan.
+10 years later on May 2nd, 2011, Bin Laden was killed by US Navy SEALs at his compound in Abottabad, Pakistan.
 President Barack Obama held a surprise press conference where he announced the death of America’s public enemy number 1 for the past decade.
 But the war in Afghanistan was not over.
-The new Afghan government was weak, and it needed US support to beat back insurgents.
+The new Afghan government was weak and it needed US support to beat back insurgents.
 The 2001 war in Afghanistan lasted until President Joe Biden announced the evacuation of all soldiers from the country in 2021.
 Thousands of American soldiers, and Afghan civilians had perished.
 The war shattered the moral high ground that America had in the immediate aftermath.

 But it wasn’t the only war that began as a result of the war on terror.
 The US government had believed that the country of Iraq, run by dictator Saddam Hussein had something to do with the attacks, they also believed that Hussein possessed weapons of mass destruction.
 Despite shoddy evidence of either of those claims, on March 19th, 2003, a few days before I was born, American forces invaded Iraq.
 This time around, there was a lot less international support, save for the British, Australians, and oft forgotten Polish.
 Many nations were critical of the invasion.
 Afghanistan was a war directly in response to the attack.
 Iraq was a scam.
-Nevertheless, the invasion had ended on May 1st, 2003 in a crushing Iraqi defeat.
+Nevertheless, the invasion had ended on May 1st, 2003 in an crushing Iraqi defeat.
 Now Saddam was on the run and America was tasked with rebuilding Iraq.
 Many Iraqis openly celebrated the defeat of Saddam, who had oppressed the Iraqi people for decades.
 But not every Iraqi was happy with the defeat.

 Almost immediately afterward, the insurgency began.
 Each insurgent had a reason to fight the new government.
 Some were still loyal to Saddam, some fought for religious reasons, and some fought over ethnic tension.
 The US blunder into Iraq became evident.
 War crimes were committed, and once again thousands of American soldiers, and Iraqi civilians were killed.
 Straight up torture of Iraqis was permitted by the US government under the guise of it being “enhanced interrogation.”
 Many Iraqi children lost their lives, many US children were orphaned.
-The war was declared over by President Obama in 2011, but operations in Iraq were resumed in response to the killing of civilians by a Sunni Islamic fundamentalist group known as the Islamic state of Iraq and Syria, or ISIS.
+The war was declared over by President Obama in 2011, but operations in Iraq were resumed in response to the killing of civilians by a sunni Islamic fundamentalist group known as the Islamic state of Iraq and Syria, or ISIS.
 ISIS has since claimed hundreds of lives in attacks in countries as diverse as France, the US, and Nigeria.

 But troops were not the only casualties of the war on terror.
 October 26th, 2001 saw the passing of the Patriot Act by Congress.
 The ironically named bill made government tapping of American phones common place.
 The extent of government spying on its citizens was not known until in 2013 when a man named Edward Snowden leaked confidential information from the National Security Agency.
 The effectiveness of the Patriot act on combating terrorism is negligible.